 It was all Thoroughbreds when I was in England, and not until we came to America that I met a Quarter Horse.
 What a jolly breed they are.
 And if they are remotely capable of doing what you ask them, they will try to do it.

-Later, after I was widowed I left America to return to England and settle in the north.
+Later, after I was widowed I left America to return to England and settled in the north.
 I took up work as a photographer at the local racecourses travelling no further south than York.
-But my career blossomed, and I eventually relocated to racing headquarters, Newmarket in Suffolk, and spent many happy years photographing some of the world's most beautiful and talented horses on the flat and over the jumps.
+But my career blossomed, and I eventually relocated to racing headquarters, Newmarket, Suffolk, and spent many happy years photographing some of the world's most beautiful and talented horses on the flat and over the jumps in the UK and Europe.
 I was even lucky enough once to draw a coveted position at The Chair for the Aintree Grand National (I usually got the water jump!).

 Years later saw my return to America with my second husband who worked for a breeder/owner who raced Thoroughbreds.